ofkm/goobrew/RELEASING.md

 ## Version Information

-The version information is embedded in the binary at build time using `ldflags`.
+The version is set in `internal/version/version.go` and **must be updated before each release**.

+For builds with additional metadata (commit, build time), the Makefile and CI use ldflags to inject:
+- Git commit hash
+- Build timestamp

 Users can check the version with:

 ```bash
 goobrew version
 ```

+## Automated Release Workflow

+The `.github/workflows/release.yml` automatically runs when you push a tag and:

+1. Builds binaries for Linux, macOS, Windows (amd64 + arm64)
+2. Embeds full version info (version, commit, build time)
+3. Creates SHA256 checksums
+4. Generates release notes from commits
+5. Publishes GitHub Release with all artifacts
+6. Tests the installation

 ## Local Development